jsconf/2014.jsconf.eu/_posts/2014-08-15-diversity-tickets.md

 We will be selecting the people from a list of submissions, which we will open once we have sold the tickets.

 We believe that a more diverse crowd makes for a better event.
-If you agree, we invite you to become a Super Golden Diversity Supporter by [buying one of the **five** tickets](https://ti.to/jsconfeu/jsconf-eu-2014?release_id=7fszx8vpdxs).
+If you agree, we invite you to become a Super Golden Diversity Supporter by [buying one of the <strike>five</strike> **four** (Thank you Travis CI!) tickets](https://ti.to/jsconfeu/jsconf-eu-2014?release_id=7fszx8vpdxs).